dataspecer/ds-wdoi/source/preprocessing/phases/extraction/README.md

     - Sometimes value of an contraint (even all other properties) can be `no value` or `some value`, while `some value` is no importance to us, `no value` can be significant for contraints (refer to [no value/some value](https://www.mediawiki.org/wiki/Wikibase/DataModel)).
 - During extract we exluded depracated ranks of the statements.
 - **Note that not all the fields present in the simplified model exist in this phase, some of them are added later during modification, consult the function for extraction what exactly is returned.**
+- The phase extracts only Enlighs language information from the entities.
+  - In case other language were added in the future, the English language must always be present.
+    - That is done in order to always have certain specific classes present in the ontology (e.g. the root entity).
+    - More on the issue can be found in the modification phase readme - removing classes with no label.

 ## Extraction comments